 More information about AIARE Avalanche Rescue Courses ...

-AIARE 2: Analyzing Snow Stability and Avalanche Hazard
+AIARE Level 2: Analyzing Snow Stability and Avalanche Hazard

 The AIARE 2 is a three-day/24-hour course that provides backcountry travelers an opportunity to advance their decision making skills in more complicated situations such as being a leader within a small travel group, traveling in more complicated terrain, and/or developing a travel plan where online resources are scarce.The AIARE 2 builds on the introductory avalanche hazard management model introduced in the AIARE 1 and adds to it the evaluation of critical hazard assessment factors.
 Students will describe and discuss weather, snowpack and avalanche processes, and identify how these processes relate to observations and travel within avalanche terrain.

-More information about AIARE Avalanche Level II Courses ...
+More information about AIARE Avalanche Level 2 Courses ...